 Board and Staff Members

-2024 Board of Directors
+2026 Board of Directors

 Leslie Bird: Leslie grew up in Waterville, Maine enjoying live performances at the local opera house and swimming in the Belgrade Lakes.
 She was a Peace Corps volunteer working with women’s weaving cooperatives in Togo, West Africa and later lived in Mali, Benin and Kenya.
 Leslie moved to Boothbay Harbor in 2004 to work in finance at Bigelow Labs, raise her family, and learn to sail.
 A perfect Boothbay Harbor day for Leslie includes a swim at the Y, a walk on a land trust trail, and a concert at the Opera House.
+Leslie and her husband, Steven Cook, live in Boothbay Harbor.

-Bonnie Ginger, Friends of OH Liaison: Bonnie is a resident of Boothbay with her husband Ron.
+Bonnie Ginger: Bonnie is a resident of Boothbay with her husband Ron.
 They have two children and three grandchildren.
 Bonnie has been a supporter of music for over 40 years.
 Having worked for Pan Am and then becoming a librarian, service was always a part of her working life.
 The resurgence of folk music and the array of venues in the Boston Metro area encouraged her to be one of the founders of the Uncommon Coffeehouse, housed in the First Parish Church of Framingham.
 Ron and Bonnie were also exhibitors at the Great Hudson River Revival in New York, a music festival initiated by Pete Seeger and others to bring recognition to the Hudson River and the need to clean it up.
 Bonnie also belonged to a women’s African and Middle Eastern drumming and dance group that performed for nonprofit organizations and at local schools to teach children drumming and dance.
 Being a part of the Opera House “family” is an honor and a privilege.

-Vicki Reinecke: Vicki was born and raised in Boothbay Harbor and attended local schools.
+Vicki Reinecke, Vice President: Vicki was born and raised in Boothbay Harbor and attended local schools.
 She was a founding member/former Treasurer for West Harbor Pond Watershed Association and served on the board of District Nurse Association.
 Vicki retired from Bigelow Laboratory for Ocean Sciences in Administration/HR.
 The Opera House holds wonderful memories of roller skating with friends after school when it was the YMCA.
 She enjoys volunteering at the Opera House, walking, and kayaking.
 Vicki lives in West Boothbay Harbor with her rescue dog Savannah and cat Gronkowski.

 Mark Spencer: Mark and his wife, Barbara, along with his two grown daughters, Mary Elizabeth and Anna, are long-time summer residents of Boothbay Harbor.
 An officer in the United States Marine Corps and Naval Aviator with 41 years of experience flying various aircraft worldwide, Mark recently concluded a distinguished career with Delta Airlines in 2021.
 Now, Mark contributes his wealth of experience to the community of Bayville, Maine, serving on the Board of Overseers.
 Embracing his passion for hiking, boating and a mild addiction to Pickleball, Mark believes there’s no better place to call home.
 Beyond his adventurous spirit, Mark holds a deep appreciation for the arts, particularly live music.
 His love for old buildings finds a perfect match in the cherished and historic Opera House.
 Mark’s commitment to the Opera House reflects his dedication to preserving and enhancing the vibrant arts community that makes Boothbay Harbor truly special.